AgoraIO-Usecase/AgoraChat-UIKit-android/README.md

 ### Create the conversation list page

-UIKit provides `EaseConversationListFragment`.
-You can create the conversation list page by adding `EaseConversationListFragment` to the `Activity`.
+UIKit provides `ChatUIKitConversationListFragment`.
+You can create the conversation list page by adding `ChatUIKitConversationListFragment` to the `Activity`.

 ```kotlin
 class ConversationListActivity: AppCompatActivity() {